Fu Kun-chi: Appointing former wife as deputy

+Illegal speculation of stocks

+In 1997, Taipei District Prosecutors Office began investigation of illegal speculation of Taiwan Pineapple Group's stocks and in 2000, Taipei District Prosecutors Office charged 21 investors, inclusive of Fu, for illegal speculation of Taiwan Pineapple Group's stocks.
+Fu was found guilty and charged but repeatedly appealed and filed for retrials.
+While Fu was found not involved in the Taiwan Pineapple Group speculation, he was found guilty of involvement in market manipulation of four other companies, Yu Cheng Construction, Ever Fortune Industrial, Hualon and Kai Chu Ceramic with the same group and also engaging in insider trading, illegally profiting hundreds of millions of NT dollars.

+In 2013, Fu was found guilty of insider trading, stock price manipulation and other related charges, as well as contravening the Securities and Exchange Act (證券交易法).
+He was sentenced to a three-year jail term by the High Court after citing provisions of the Criminal Speedy Trial Act (刑事妥速審判法).
+In 2019, Fu appeal against his initial charges but the High Court overruled his appeal but reduced his sentence by two months to two years and 10 months from his original sentence.
+Upon hearing the appeal in May 2020, the Supreme Court decided to uphold the High Court's 2019 ruling, without suspending Fu's civil rights, which permitted Fu to retain his seat in the Legislative Yuan.

+Insider trading

 In 2005, Fu was charged with insider trading dating back to 2003.
-The Taichung District Court ruled in 2008 that he was to pay a NT$50 million fine and sentenced to a prison term of 54 months.
+The Taichung District Court ruled in 2008 that he was to pay a NT$50 million fine and he was sentenced to a prison term of 54 months.
 The case was appealed to the High Court, and Supreme Court, which returned the case to the High Court.
-A 2016 High Court decision held that Fu was guilty and reduced his sentence to eight months imprisonment.
+A 2016 High Court decision held that Fu was guilty and reduced his sentence to eight months' imprisonment.
 The Supreme Court refused another appeal in September 2018, and ruled that Fu must serve his eight-month sentence.
 Immediately after the court decision, the Ministry of the Interior removed Fu from the Hualien County magistracy.
-Fu's deputy Tsai Yun-huang was also removed from office, and the interior ministry selected Tsai Pi-chung to succeed Fu.
 Fu began serving his sentence on 25 September 2018.
 In March 2019, it was reported that Fu's sentence had been reduced by one month on good behavior, which granted him early release on 24 April 2019.

+Tax evasion

 The Hualien District Prosecutors’ Office charged Fu with tax evasion in October 2017, regarding real estate sales.
 On 24 June 2020, the Taiwan High Court extended Fu's prison sentence to a total of 46 months, in decisions regarding the stock manipulation cases against him, as well as his divorce from Hsu Chen-wei.

+Personal life

+Fu and Hsu divorced in 2009.
+They remarried in 2016.